 The following month, on Wednesday 9 November, Professor Sir Simon Wessely shares the story of a young soldier shot for cowardice and explores the psychological impact of battle, particularly in WW1.
 Sir Simon is Chair of Psychological Medicine, King’s College London, Director of the King’s Centre for Military Health Research and President of the Royal College of Psychiatrists.
 His subject, Private Harry Farr, was a British soldier executed on October 16th 1916 for alleged cowardice during the Battle of the Somme.
 His fate was particularly tragic because he had a history of shellshock.
 Book here.

-EXHIBITION and RELATED ACTIVITIES:
+EXHIBITIONS and RELATED ACTIVITIES: